TAKE ACTION

 -

-Proactive fishery management will ensure a healthier fishery and protect it for future generations to enjoy!
+Proactive fishery management will ensure a healthier fishery and protect it for future generations to enjoy.
+Everyone benefits from a fast redfish recovery to 40% SPR!

 -